 Boland Romaine has successfully advanced claims on behalf of cyclists in relation to product failure, as featured in Mark’s Story, and collisions with vehicles, as featured in Jerry’s Story, which resulted in a damage award in excess of $3.5 Million: Pelletier v.
 O.P.P. http://canlii.ca/t/g1s10

 We are very concerned about children involved in bicycle accidents.
-Between 2001-2002 and 2009-2010 hospital admissions for cycling injuries were most common among children and youth younger than 20, with 10 – 14 year-old boys hospitalized the most frequently.
-Since 2009 Boland Howe has funded and run the York Region chapter of the Ontario Trial Lawyer’s Helmets on Kids program.
-We have paid and distributed thousands of helmets for free to elementary school children.
+Between 2001-2002 and 2009-2010, hospital admissions for cycling injuries were most common among children and youth younger than 20, with 10 – 14 year-old boys hospitalized the most frequently.
+Since 2009, Boland Romaine has funded and run the York Region chapter of the Ontario Trial Lawyer’s Helmets on Kids program.
+We have paid for and distributed thousands of helmets to elementary school children.

 We’d like to help with your recovery and future.